Why Older Men Often Need a Libido Boost

 Natural Causes of Decreased Sex Drive in Men

 There are several natural, age-related causes of decreasing sex drive in men, all of which can prompt you to need a libido boost.
-These primarily can be broken out into two overall groups of causes: hormonal and other.
+These primarily can be broken out into two overall groups of causes: hormonal and others.
 As with most systems in the body, there is some overlap, as hormones and chemical signals ultimately govern almost everything we do.
 For our purposes, we’re talking about the direct or proximate cause.
 So, when referencing hormones, we’re talking about changes in levels of hormones – not their secondary effects that work on another system, which leads to decreased X or Y, which in turn decreases sex drive.
 Those issues we’ll discuss under the “other” category of natural causes.

 Taken together, these two hormonal changes can make a very noticeable, very real impact on your sex drive and sexual performance.
 Decreased arousal or interest in sex, decreased erectile function or poor erection quality, decreased energy, decreased stamina – all of these factors combine to make sex less frequent, more difficult, and less enjoyable for a lot of men as they age.
 Naturally, this means that many men feel they need a libido boost, especially as they get older.